mvoto/crm-daron/README.md

 VERSION 1:
 - Add collapse info on index table
+- Make collapse work for more than 1 device per customer

 VERSION 2:
 - Add an export button on customers to generate a .xls file